Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.4.md

 If she’s approached with the possibility of freedom, Prisoner 13 looks genuinely surprised but quickly assumes her usual neutral mask.
 Here’s how she responds to some likely questions:

+**Why did you steal from the dwarves?** She spits a little venom and says: “Its perfectly simple, they deserved it.
+I worked with them, to build that wealth, watched as they tore through a goblin settlement, needlessly killing.
+Watched as they hunted the drow, schemed against the elves and hoarded wealth like dragons.
+But then they turned on my own people, their own allies who helped them build this wealth.
+For years i planted my own people in their organisation, my luetenants if you will, and when the time was right we took it all.
+But sadly i was caught, tortured, and sent here to rot.”

 **What do you know about the vault and key?** She plays coy: “I don’t know what you mean.”
 If pressed further, she shrugs.
 “I’ve been asked about this vault and key before.
 Assuming I did know where the key might be, what would be in it for me to tell you?”

-**Why did you steal from the dwarves?** She spits a little venom and says: “Its perfectly simple, vengence.
-I worked with them, to build that wealth, watched as they tore through a goblin settlement, needlessly killing.
-Watched as they hunted the drow, before they turned on my own people, their allies.
-Using my network, over years of scheming I took it all.
-But they caught me and tortured me, and no I am here.”

 **Do you want to be set free?** “As flattered as I am that you care, I’m afraid I must decline.
 I’m fine where I am, thanks.”

 **What do you want for the key?** She ponders for a moment before answering: “The warden has a ledger, probably in her office.
 It contains all the names, crimes, and prisoner numbers of everyone ever incarcerated at Revel’s End.
 Bring me that list, and I’ll see to it that you get your key.”

 In response to a verbal threat, Prisoner 13 shakes her head and says, “I could make quite a scene and bring the guards down on you.
 Maybe even the warden herself.
 You really don’t have anything to threaten me with.”

+**Why the ledger?** A sly smile crosses her face.
+You dont honestly think that someone that stole this much from the dwarves would come here without a reason, do you?
+I have friends on the outside, and unlike my various prison mates here, I use my time in the yard, and outside the antimagic zone wisely.
+She runs her hands along her tattoos.

 **Finding the Key.** When Prisoner 13 talks about the key, each character present can make a DC 19 Wisdom (Insight) check.
 If the check is successful, the character notices Prisoner 13 flexing her right hand and tracing a fingertip across the tattoo there when she mentions the key.
 The character deduces that the tattoo is the key.